Outcomes and Results for the Sustainable Transportation Equity Project

 |

-Transportation cost savings made possible by investments | Transportation cost savings calculated from the benefits calculator | Benefits calculator | Transportation fare and mode data reported by the grantees | Transportation cost savings from new mobility options and subsides relative to driving, owning, and maintaining a private automobile |
+Transportation cost savings made possible by investments | Transportation cost savings number and value of fare subsidies provided | California Climate Investments Benefits Calculator Tool | Transportation fare and mode data reported by the grantees | Transportation cost savings from new mobility options and subsidies relative to driving, owning, and maintaining a private automobile |